iarsystems/crun-evaluation-guide/README.md

 >Note that the __C-RUN Messages__ window is empty now.
 Any messages are redirected to `stdout`, and each message is printed in raw format in the C-SPY __Terminal I/O__ window:

 ![image](https://user-images.githubusercontent.com/54443595/223490090-3c0e7441-f31e-4a0b-b867-90228029b013.png)

+> [!NOTE]
-> __Note__ C-RUN for Arm depends on the _semihosting_ interface used by the C-RUN library function `__iar_ReportCheckFailed()`.
+> C-RUN for Arm depends on the _semihosting_ interface used by the C-RUN library function `__iar_ReportCheckFailed()`.
 Semihosting enables code that executes on the target system to interface with a debugger running on the host computer, while taking advantage of its low-level I/O facilities.

 ### Running the application from the command line